 When choosing your new hosting provider, consider your specific needs and the requirements of your chosen software.

 In fact, this rule applies to any website platform you might be using.
 Different software requires different server settings, so it’s only beneficial to pick a hosting plan specifically optimized for it.

 How to Buy Hosting and Register a Domain Name

-And now we’re getting to the first step of setting up a WordPress website!
-Here is how to register your WordPress hosting plan and get a domain name for 1 year free:
+We’re now getting to the first essential step of setting up a WordPress website!
+Here is how to register your WP hosting plan and get a domain name for 1 year completely free of charge:

 Stage 1 – Pick a WordPress Web Hosting Plan

 1. Head over to ScalaHosting.com/wordpress-hosting.html and pick your desired WordPress website hosting plan.

 2. Once you have selected a web hosting plan and a period for it, you will be redirected to the domain registration page.

 Stage 2 – Register a Domain Name

 1. Use the field on that page to enter a desired name and click the blue Check button to see its availability.
 You can also experiment with different domain name extensions in this step.